Web: | mayocliniclabs.com |

 Distinguishing acute lymphoblastic leukemia (ALL) from acute myeloid leukemia (AML)

-Immunologic subtyping of ALL
+Immunologic subtyping of acute leukemias

 Distinguishing reactive lymphocytes and lymphoid hyperplasia from malignant lymphoma